 When sloths are sleeping for their usual 15-18 hours per day, they are upside-down.
 But that’s not all.
 Mother sloths give birth to their babies while hanging upside-down!

 Now the size of a household pet, the ancient ancestors of today’s sloths were hardly as docile.
 As recently as 10,000 years ago, the giant sloth roamed South America.
-Described as being between the size of a rhinoceros and small elephant, the “opportunistic carnivores” don’t sound as cute and cuddly as their modern-day counterparts.
+Described as being between the size of a rhinoceros and a small elephant, the “opportunistic carnivores” don’t sound as cute and cuddly as their modern-day counterparts.

 Being lazy and spending all of your time in a tree doesn’t exactly lead to the cleanest coat.
 If you’re wondering why these gray and brown-haired mammals sometimes have a greenish tint, it’s because their coats have a part-time job as a habitat for colonies of symbiotic algae!
-Their body has a deep groove for housing the algae, whose color is meant to help the animals camouflage with their environment in the rainy season.
+Their body has a deep groove for housing the algae, whose color is meant to help the animals camouflage with their environment in the Amazon’s rainy season.

 Part of that slothful persona is a very slothful diet.
 It takes so long for a sloth to digest the food it eats (and to eat enough to get the nutrients that it needs) that it only has to go to the bathroom about once a week!
 This is usually one of the few times the sloths will leave their tree.